Skip to main content

 [Breakout 2]

 Fraud is evolving and credit unions are on the front line.
-In this session, Ron Kaine, Central 1’s AVP of Fraud and Compliance, and Idan Istkovich, Strategic Intelligence Analyst with NC3’s BC Financial Crimes Division, share the latest statistics and patterns.
+In this session, Ron Kaine, Central 1’s AVP of Fraud and Compliance, and Idan Itskovich, Strategic Intelligence Analyst with NC3’s BC Financial Crimes Division, share the latest statistics and patterns.
 You’ll hear real examples of fraud stops and leave with practical steps to strengthen defenses.

 Key learnings: